1,001 Sayings and Deeds of the Prophet

 The Prophet said, Allahu Akbar!
 (Allah is Greater) and Khaibar is ruined, for whenever we approach a nation (i.e. enemy to fight) then it will be a miserable morning for those who have been warned."

-In another hadith, which includes the Prophet's ban on eating the meat of domesticated donkey, God’s Messenger reached Khaibar in the morning.
+In another hadith, which includes Muhammad's ban on eating the meat of domesticated donkey, he reached Khaibar in the morning.

 The Prophet reached Khaibar in the morning, while the people were coming out carrying their spades over their shoulders.
 When they saw him they said, "This is Muhammad and his army!
 Muhammad and his army!"
 So, they took refuge in the fort.